 The Grammar School Context: Bexley is a selective borough.
 Many of the highest-attaining students locally attend the four grammar schools.
 This impacts the ability profile of the intake at Crayford Academy compared to comprehensive schools in non-selective areas.
 The school does an excellent job of stretching the able students it has, but parents of very high attainers should weigh the environment against the selective options.

-Sixth Form Performance: With A-level results currently in the national lower band, families of students aiming for highly competitive universities (Medicine, Oxbridge) should scrutinise the specific subject support available in the Sixth Form.
-The school offers good pastoral support for 16-18 year olds, but academic outcomes at the top end are currently lower than England averages.
+Sixth Form Performance: With A-level academic outcomes ranked 2,275th of 2,549 and 30% of grades at A*-B, families of students aiming for highly competitive universities should scrutinise the specific subject support available in the Sixth Form.
+The school offers good pastoral support for 16-18 year olds, but academic outcomes at the top end are currently a limitation.

-Strict Behaviour Policy: The school prides itself on discipline.
+Strict Behaviour Policy: The school is known for discipline.
 This suits many children who thrive on structure, but it requires buy-in from parents.
 The "no excuses" culture on uniform and equipment is real.

 Haberdashers' Crayford Academy offers a compelling blend: the facilities of a modern academy with the heritage and values of a historic company.
 It provides a safe, structured, and ambitious environment for local children.
 Best suited to families seeking a strong, values-led all-round education who value character development as much as examination grades.
 The main challenge is the competitive entry for Year 7; securing a place requires living reasonably close or meeting specific sibling criteria.